-The extent to which sabbatical leave will affect an employee’s rights will primarily depend upon whether they have been asked to resign, albeit on the basis that s/he will be offered re-employment at the end of their break, or whether their contract of employment is to remain in force throughout the period of leave.
+The extent to which sabbatical leave will affect an employee’s rights will primarily depend upon whether they have been asked to resign, albeit on the basis that they will be offered re-employment at the end of their break, or whether their contract of employment is to remain in effect throughout the period of leave.

 Although it is open to the employer to vary the contractual rights of an employee on sabbatical leave, in circumstances where the employment contract remains in force, certain statutory rights will still continue to accrue, for example, annual holiday leave entitlement.

-Further, in respect of those statutory rights where entitlement is based on a minimum period of continuous service, for example, the right to claim unfair dismissal, continuity will still be preserved where an employee is “absent from work in circumstances such that, by arrangement or custom, s/he is regarded as continuing in the employment of his or her employer for any purpose”.
+Further, in respect of those statutory rights where entitlement is based on a minimum period of continuous service, for example, the right to claim unfair dismissal, continuity will still be preserved where an employee is ‘absent from work in circumstances such that, by arrangement or custom, they are regarded as continuing in the employment of his or her employer for any purpose’.

-In stark contrast, in cases where an employee takes what is commonly known as a career break, spanning several months or even years, the parties will often agree to terminate the contract of employment at the commencement of that break.
+In contrast, in cases where an employee takes what is commonly known as a ‘career break’, spanning several months or even years, the parties will often agree to terminate the contract of employment at the commencement of that break.
 In these circumstances, unless agreed otherwise, any continuity of employment is unlikely to be preserved and, as such, any statutory or contractual rights will not usually be maintained.

 Unlike other employees on maternity or other family-related leave, employees who have taken sabbatical leave have no statutory right to return to work.
 As such, the arrangements for returning to work after a period of sabbatical leave will fall to be agreed between the employer and employee in advance.